stachenov/quazip/CONTRIBUTING.md

 Fixed a bug?
 Implemented a new feature?
-Want to have it included in QuaZIP?
+Want to have it included in QuaZip?
 Here's what you need to do.

 0. If you don't have a GitHub account, create one.
 It's ridiculously easy.